-Welcome to our exciting programme of Scottish working holidays for 2013!
+Welcome to our new and exciting programme of Scottish working holidays!

 A working holiday may sound like an odd idea, but you'd be surprised - the National Trust for Scotland's Thistle and Trailblazer Camps offer more fun, excitement and achievement than you'd ever have on the average week off.
 If you're passionate about conservation, getting outdoors, or simply enjoy getting your hands dirty, then read on - you could make a real difference to Scotland's natural heritage.